CRISPR twins from China: Lulu and Nana, the first genetically modified people

 Exact results and raw sequence data were not posted, but Sean Ryder compiled a figure based on the conference presentation, which depicts details on Chinese CRISPR twins:

 It is possible that both children, Lulu and Nana, have heterozygotic modifications – as humans have two copies of nearly every gene, introduced genetic changes may be different in each copy.
 Immunization to HIV might be reached only if all of those changes disrupt the protein.

 Lulu has probably one unedited copy and one copy with a deletion of 15 nucleotides but staying within original reading frame.
 It means that probably she has CCR5 with normal function, and the goal of the immunity might be not reached.

 Nana has a deletion of 4 nucleotides with a frameshift in the first copy and an insertion of 1 nucleotide with a frameshift in the second copy.
 Both changes should lead to CCR5 disruption and therefore HIV immunity.

-Off-target effects of CRISPR/Cas9 were assessed to be minimal, with one detected neutral mutation.
+Off-target effects of CRISPR-Cas9 edition were assessed to be minimal, with one detected neutral mutation.
 Eventual mosaicism (presence of changes in only part of the body’s cells) is not known and will be measured in the future, by analyses of genomes of gene edited babies.

 We will continue with our assessments, including blood tests for HIV infection potential.
 We also further investigate off-target effects in mosaicisms across multiple tissues.
 There is a plan to monitor the children for the next 18 years, with the hope that they will consent as adults for continued monitoring and support.He Jiankui at Human Genome Editing Summit